This guide to the Pandukholi Ashram speaks on my experience and some tips & advice!

 It was the long-awaited spiritual haven.

-Unlike cinematic ashrams, as portrayed by Hollywood favorites, this place was tucked away in the middle of nowhere.
+Unlike cinematic ashrams, as portrayed by Hollywood favorites, The Pandukholi Ashram was tucked away in the middle of nowhere.
 The guru greeted our arrival and immediately asked someone to get us water and cook up some chapatis.
-There were barely any people on the property-three students, a visitor and his guru, the guru of the ashram and his aid.
+There were barely any people on the property-three students, a visitor and his guru, the guru of the ashram, and his aid.

 We spent the next three days meditating, eating homemade meals, and waiting for the fog to clear.